rohantmp/enhancements/enhancements/local-storage/automatic-detection.md

 ### Risks and Mitigations

-- Detecting disks that contain data and/or are in-use.
+- LSO will detect disks that contain data and/or are in-use via the following checks:
+  - We can open the device exclusively.
+  - The device is not read-only.
+  - The device is not removable.
+  - The device has no child partitions.
+  - The device has no FS signature.
 - Ensuring disks aren't re-detected as new or otherwise destroyed if their device path changes.

 ## Design Details